Sarra-majdoub/carpooling/README.md

-# Rideshare Web Application README
+# Carpooling Web Application README

 Welcome to our "FTHNITHY" Rideshare Web Application!
 This application allows users to create and join rides, report other users via the admin email, and provides various features for managing rides efficiently.
 Below, you'll find instructions on setting up and using the application.